Vladimir Putin opens first ever Russia-Africa Summit | DW | 23.10.2019

 The Russian president has welcomed thousands of African leaders to discuss politics and business "worth billions of dollars."
 Unlike China, Putin has promised to refrain from 'political or other' influence.

-Russian President Vladimir Putin opened the first ever Russia-Africa Summit on Wednesday in the Black Sea resort of Sochi.
+Russian President Vladimir Putin met with his Egyptian counterpart Abdel-Fattah el-Sissi before the two leaders opened the first ever Russia-Africa Summit on Wednesday.

 The two-day event will see more than 3,000 delegates from across Russia and Africa to discuss an array of topics from nuclear energy to mineral extraction.